jar-o/asciipy/README.md

 It expects a file input parameter named `image`, as in the following HTML: `<input type="file" name="image" />`

 You can specify to get non-JSON output by setting `output="raw"` as a form variable.
-An example of doing this with curl:
+An example of doing this with `curl`:

 ```
 curl -sv -X POST http://0.0.0.0:5000 \